kumbulanit/t-sql/tech company/untitled/module 3/Lesson4_Writing_Simple_CASE_Expressions.md

     COUNT(CASE WHEN BaseSalary BETWEEN 40000 AND 70000 THEN 1 END) AS MidSalary,
     COUNT(CASE WHEN BaseSalary < 40000 THEN 1 END) AS LowSalary
 FROM Employees
-GROUP BY DepartmentID;
+GROUP BY DepartmentIDID;

 -- vs. Multiple separate queries (less efficient)
--- SELECT DepartmentID, COUNT(*) FROM Employees WHERE BaseSalary > 70000 GROUP BY DepartmentID;
+-- SELECT DepartmentID, COUNT(*) FROM Employees WHERE BaseSalary > 70000 GROUP BY DepartmentIDID;
--- SELECT DepartmentID, COUNT(*) FROM Employees WHERE BaseSalary BETWEEN 40000 AND 70000 GROUP BY DepartmentID;
+-- SELECT DepartmentID, COUNT(*) FROM Employees WHERE BaseSalary BETWEEN 40000 AND 70000 GROUP BY DepartmentIDID;
--- SELECT DepartmentID, COUNT(*) FROM Employees WHERE BaseSalary < 40000 GROUP BY DepartmentID;
+-- SELECT DepartmentID, COUNT(*) FROM Employees WHERE BaseSalary < 40000 GROUP BY DepartmentIDID;
 ```

 ### 2. Simple vs. Searched CASE Performance